Marriage Proposal Letter Examples to Ask Will You Marry Me

 My dearest [Name],

-After everything we have already shared, it feels almost funny to write a letter asking you to begin a life with me, because in so many ways we already have.
+After everything we’ve already shared, it feels almost funny to write a letter asking you to start a life with me, because in so many ways, we already have.

-We have built routines.
-We have learned each other’s moods, favorite shortcuts, quiet worries and small comforts.
-We have had days that felt easy and days that asked more from us than we expected.
-We have seen that love is not only made of big moments.
-It is made of staying, repairing, laughing again, planning dinner, making room, and choosing each other when no one is watching.
+We’ve built routines.
+We’ve learned each other’s moods, favorite shortcuts, quiet worries, and small comforts.
+We’ve had days that felt easy and days that demanded more from us than we expected.
+We’ve learned that love isn’t just made of big moments.
+It’s made of staying, repairing, laughing again, planning dinner, making space, and choosing each other when no one else is watching.

 That is what makes me sure.

-I am not asking you to marry me because I am carried away by one perfect evening.
-I am asking because I have seen enough of real life with you to know that I want more of it.
-I want more of our slow mornings, our unfinished plans, our shared lists, our private jokes, our conversations that begin in one room and follow us into another.
+I’m not asking you to marry me because I’m swept away by one perfect evening.
+I’m asking because I’ve seen enough of real life with you to know that I want more.
+I want more of our slow mornings, unfinished plans, shared lists, private jokes, and those conversations that start in one room and follow us into another.

-I want the future with you in its honest shape.
-Not only the celebration, the photographs and the beautiful promises.
+I want a future with you in its honest shape, not just the celebrations, photographs, and beautiful promises.
 I want the work of building something lasting.
-I want the patience when we misunderstand each other.
-I want the joy when we find our way back.
-I want the ordinary years, because with you they do not feel ordinary to me.
+I want the patience when we misunderstand each other and the joy when we find our way back.
+I want the ordinary years, because with you, they never feel ordinary to me.

-There is no one else I would rather grow with.
-No one else I would rather make decisions with, come home to, sit beside in silence, or look at across a table years from now and still think, yes, this is the person I chose.
+There’s no one else I’d rather grow with.
+No one else I’d rather make decisions with, come home to, sit beside in silence, or look at across a table years from now and still think: yes, this is the person I chose.

-You are already my partner in the ways that matter most.
-I would be honored if you became my husband / wife / spouse in name as well as in the life we are already building.
+You’re already my partner in all the ways that matter most.
+I’d be honored if you became my husband / wife / spouse, not just in name, but in the life we’re already building.

 Will you marry me?